 Note that you can also choose an existing keyboard to begin with, such as the standard Israeli keyboard layout, by going to File -> Load Existing Keyboard, and then choosing the Hebrew keyboard.
 (I did not find any differences between “Hebrew” and “Hebrew (Standard)”.)

-It’s worth noting that in my keyboard layout, holding the Shift key simply brings you back to English.
-You may want to include final (sofit) letters here, or something else entirely – this is also configurable.
-Just click on the “Shift States” checkboxes on the left to see what your keyboard will look like when in a “shift state”, such as holding the shift Shift key, the ALT key, or the CTRL key.
+It’s worth noting that in my keyboard layout, holding the Shift key shows the Hebrew layout I chose as normal, with the exception that some letters become their final forms.
+So for example, the pei (פ) becomes the pei sofit (ף).
+You can customize this how ever you’d like – just click the “Shift States” checkboxes on the left to see what your keyboard will look like in a “shift state”, such as holding the Shift key, the Alt key, or the CTRL key.

 When you’ve finished editing your keyboard layout, the first step is to go to Project -> Validate Layout.
-This will let you know if there are any warnings or errors regarding your keyboard – this can include things like having the same letter mapped to two different keys (which my keyboard does, as mentioned above).
+This will let you know if there are any warnings or errors regarding your keyboard – this can include things like having the same letter mapped to two different keys.
 It is a good idea to review the log of warnings and errors to make sure that your keyboard exists the way you want it.

 When you’re sure you’re done, go to Project -> Build DLL and Setup Package.
 This will create the installer files for your keyboard, which is what I linked to above for my own.
 You can also change the folder into which these files can go by clicking on the ellipsis key next to “Current Working Directory” below the keyboard layout.